 Furthermore, Peter, Paul, and the rest of the apostles claimed that Christ appeared to hundreds of people who were still alive and available for cross-examination (1 Cor.
 15:6).30 It would have been one thing to attribute these supernatural experiences to people who had already died.
 It was quite another to attribute them to multitudes who were still alive.
 Suppose I announced publicly that I played a private round of golf with Arnold Palmer at Bay Hill County Club in Orlando.
 During the round I hit the longest drive Palmer had ever seen, made a hole-in-one, and set a new course record.
 As long as Palmer was living, my credibility could easily be called into question.
 Likewise, Paul’s assertions regarding the eyewitnesses who had seen the resurrected Christ could have easily been refuted if in fact they were not true.31

-In reality, hallucinations are subjective and scarce.
+In reality, as Habermas explains, hallucinations are subjective and scarce.
 Yet Christ appeared to many people over a long period of time.
 In addition, hallucinations are typically relegated to people with certain personality disorders, are stimulated by expectations, and do not stop abruptly.
-In the case of Christ, he appeared to all kinds of personality types with no expectations, and then the appearances stopped abruptly.
+In the case of Christ, He appeared to all kinds of personality types with no expectations, and then the appearances stopped abruptly.32

 What happened as a result of the Resurrection is unprecedented in all of history.
 In the span of 300 years, a small following of seemingly insignificant believers succeeded in turning an entire empire upside down and conquering it.
 As has been well said, “They faced the tyrants’ brandished steel, the lions’ gory mane, and the fires of a thousand deaths” because they were utterly convinced that they, like their Master, would one day rise from the grave in glorified, resurrected bodies.
 While it is conceivable that they would have faced torture, vilification, and even cruel deaths for what they fervently believed to be true, it is inconceivable that they would have been willing to die for what they knew to be a lie.

 James, the brother of Jesus, who once hated everything his brother stood for, after the Resurrection called himself a bondservant of Jesus Christ (James 1:1).
 He not only became the leader of the Jerusalem church, but in A.D.
-62 was martyred for his faith.34 Eusebius of Caesarea describes how James was thrown from the pinnacle of the temple and subsequently stoned.35
+62 was martyred for his faith.35 Eusebius of Caesarea describes how James was thrown from the pinnacle of the temple and subsequently stoned.36

 Paul likewise was transformed.
 Once a ceaseless persecutor of the growing church, he became the chief proselytizer of the Gentile Christians.